 Olive Garden Alfredo Sauce

-The Olive Garden Alfredo Sauce recipe is creamy and delicious, and this is the best alfredo sauce you will ever try.
-This recipe has the exact flavor and taste of the original dish.
+The Olive Garden Alfredo Sauce recipe is creamy and delicious.
+It is the best Alfredo sauce you will ever try, and it has the exact flavor and taste of the original dish.

-And did you know, this easy alfredo sauce recipe is what inspired me to start CopyKat.com?
-Best of all it is perfect for the whole family.
-Make this and everyone will declare that you have the best recipe!
+Did you know this easy Alfredo sauce recipe inspired me to start CopyKat.com?
+Best of all, it is perfect for the whole family.
+Make this, and everyone will declare that you have the best recipe!
+My copycat olive Garden Alfredo sauce is bound to be a family favorite.

 A plate of pasta with homemade Olive Garden Alfredo sauce

-Honestly, this particular Alfredo Sauce recipe was my sole reason, or at least my first really big inspiration, for creating copycat recipes.
-It quite literally was the first recipe I created for CopyKat, you won’t want to miss out on this pasta dish.
+This particular Alfredo Sauce recipe was my sole reason, or at least my first huge inspiration, for creating copycat recipes.
+It was the first recipe I made for CopyKat; you won’t want to miss out on this pasta dish.

-I lived in a very rural area of East Texas; the nearest Olive Garden was 90 minutes away.
-It was a very special treat to have this Alfredo sauce.
+I lived in a rural area of East Texas; the nearest Olive Garden was 90 minutes away.
+It was an extraordinary treat to have this Alfredo sauce.
 I knew the only way I could have fettuccine alfredo was to learn how to make homemade alfredo sauce.

-It was for me, looking back, a magical moment that would change my life and cause me to create many more copycat recipes.
-I still order Olive Garden’s Alfredo sauce from time to time, and honestly, it still tastes just as good to me as it did the first time I had this dish.
-The Olive Garden makes many delicious creamy sauces, but by far, this is their best sauce.
+Looking back, it was a magical moment that would change my life and cause me to create many more copycat recipes.
+I still order Olive Garden’s Alfredo sauce occasionally, and honestly, it tastes just as good to me as it did the first time I had this dish.
+Olive Garden makes many delicious creamy sauces, but this is their best sauce.

 Homemade Alfredo Ingredients